Is Your Head Getting in the Way of Your Performances?

-If some of these questions bother you, then you probably already know how critically important the mental part of your sport is.
-If you want to take your performance to the next level, then you have to be willing to take your training far beyond where most snowboarders stop.
-Most serious athletes in this sport religiously work on the physical part of the sport.
-They’ll work on their fitness and strength.
-They’ll work on the proper technique and new tricks.
+If some of these questions bother you, then you probably already know how critically important the mental part of your skating is.
+If you want to take your performance to the next level, then you have to be willing to take your training far beyond where most skaters go.
+Most serious figure skaters religiously work on the physical and technical parts of the sport.
+They’ll work on their jumps, spins, and combinations, as well as their strength and fitness.
+They’ll put time into the dance side of their performance.
 Is this stuff important?
 You betcha!
-You can’t become successful without first “paying your physical dues” in this way.
-Hard work is definitely one of the main keys to your success.
-Without it, you’ll quickly fall behind the competition.
+You can’t become successful as a skater without “paying your physical dues” in this way.
+Hard work and good technique are definitely keys to success on the ice.
+Without them, you’ll underachieve.